clementine-player/Buildbot/docker/README.md

   - config/github_id_rsa: .ssh/id_rsa file used for authenticating to github.
     Used for pushing transifex commits to github.
+  - config/passwords-external.json: Passwords for external (non-docker) slaves to connect to buildbot.
   - config/ppa-keys: Used by the PPA builders for uploading packages to PPAs.
     Get these keys with gpg --export-secret-keys.
   - config/transifexrc: The config file for the transifex client, including the